farookphuket/lav8.project/README.md

 >   maybe I am a way too stupid for this,
 >   but the easier way that I can do to make this work is just gone around
 >   this way (before you upload your project to the share host make sure that
->   1.you have a copy project folder 2.you have run `npm run prod`
+>   1.you have a copy project folder 2.you have run "npm run prod"
->   so this way we don't have to care about the `node_module`
+>   so this way we don't have to care about the "node_module"
 >   folder we have nothing to do with it)